The Ultimate Guide to scoring Freebies

 Go to websites that offer freebies

-These vary from sofas to bikes and some just plain odd things but are generally all of good quality and worth much more than the no money you paid for it.
+These vary from sofas to bikes and some just plain odd things but are generally all of good quality and worth much more than the zero money you paid for it.

 Make the most of free trials

-Companies often try to get you subscribing to a product by offering you a free trial.
-Most people take up the trial, and don't bother to cancel the subscription (which is what the companies want).
-The best free trials include:
+Companies often get you subscribing by offering you a free trial.
+Most take up the trial, and don't bother to cancel the subscription (which is what companies want).

 Netflix - 1 month's free trial then £5.99 per month

-- Audible - 1 free audiobook then £7.99 per month
+Audible - 1 free audiobook then £7.99 per month

-- Xbox Live Gold trial membership 1 month free then £5.99 per month
+Xbox Live Gold trial membership 1 month free then £5.99 per month

-- Tastecard - free 30 day membership then £79.99 for a year
+Tastecard - free 30 day membership then £79.99 for a year

 The easiest way is to set a reminder on your email calendar, laptop or phone to tell you to cancel a day before your free month/s run out.